EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/09-Setting-Up-Env-files.md

 1. In the `frontend` directory, create a copy of file named `.env.example` and rename it to `.env` if it does not already exist.
 2. Set the below variable to the following.
     - `VITE_BE_APP_ENDPOINT=http://127.0.0.1:8000/`
-    - Any other variables required by the frontend (refer to sample `.env.example` if available).

 ---